 Tuition is calculated per unit based on the unit price of the given academic year.
 The MSF program is a 36-unit program of Business Graduate (500 level and above) Courses.
 Tuition is subject to increase each academic year.
 For detailed information on tuition and mandatory fees please visit: https://classes.usc.edu/term-20183/tuition-and-fees/.
-Please keep in mind this link only lists information related to the current academic year.

-International students are required to submit additional financial documentation that shows proof of funds for tuition and estimated living expenses.
-For more details please click here.

-Financial Aid: Please visit USC Financial Aid for more details.

-v6 | Tuition is calculated per unit based on the unit price of the given academic year.
-The MSF program is a 36-unit program of Business Graduate (500 level and above) Courses.
-Tuition is subject to increase each academic year.
-For detailed information on tuition and mandatory fees please visit: https://classes.usc.edu/term-20183/tuition-and-fees/.
-Please keep in mind this link only lists information related to the current academic year.
+Please keep in mind this only lists information related to the listed academic year.

 International students are required to submit additional financial documentation that shows proof of funds for tuition and estimated living expenses.
 For more details please click here.

 Financial Aid: Please visit USC Financial Aid for more details.